nyvyn/autonomais/README.md

 Autonomais goal is to provide the absolute fastest and simplest way to coordinate multiple AI agents.

-Autonomais is a typescript library with a commercial-fiendly license.
+Autonomais is a typescript npm library with a commercial-fiendly license.
-For experimentation and simplicity, Autonomais also includes an interactive command-line interface.
+Autonomais also includes an interactive command-line interface.

+## Key Concepts

 ## Getting Started